 Nice car (and Tim)

-Well I have to get an ESTA permission, as I have had a new passport issued since my last visit and my old ESTA has expired.
-Tim's ESTA is still working though.
-The plane tickets are booked, and we will fly British Airways from Copenhagen to Los Angeles via London, and from Miami to Copenhagen once again via London.
-We have booked hotel rooms for some of the nights along the way, all in the beginning of the vacation.
-First night we will spend in Yucca Valley outside Joshua Tree National Park.
+First night we will spend in Yucca Valley outside Joshua Tree National Park at a hotel booked in advance.
 Also our hotel in Phoenix is booked.
 The final three pre-booked hotels are in Las Cruces, Abilene and New Iberia.
 We will probably also book a room in Miami, as I don't want to drive around looking for a hotel in a large city.
 And having learned from experience, I will have to book rooms for at least some of my stays in Western North Carolina.
 I just don't know where yet, but I will have to find out soon.
 All we are now missing is renting a car, and as usual I will probably take care of that in April, and then all we have to do is wait for June 27th to come.